NetaZuckerman/SewerNew/README.md

 `string` - NGS run (or runs) to focus on in generating the Monitored_Mutations.csv table. provide the NGS runs separated by comma, for example: -n 132,133,134 (for runs NGS132_14122021, NGS133_23122021, NGS134_30122021).
 Make sure that the asked NGS runs directories are children directories of the input path argument.

 **-v | --variant : provide variant name**
 `variant` - name of variant (or variants) in the same format as mutationsTable. provide the variant names separated by comma, for example: -v A.2.5.1,B.1.617.2 .
+All the variants will be checked and written in the variants column, but just for the asked variants there will be spesific columns for filtering.

 **-f | --frequency : minimum frequency**
-`int` - filter the mutations in the output Variants_Mutations_In_Samples table by frequency. default=0.3.
+`int` - filter the mutations in the output Variants_Mutations_In_Samples table by frequency. default=0.03.
 Notice: mutation that occur in the same position as variant's mutation, will be shown in the output table even if the mutation have low frequency.

 **-m | --min_depth**